blurry-dev/blurry/docs/content/getting-started/quick-start.md

 The front matter should conform to a [Schema.org](https://schema.org/) Type, and the front matter is passed into the template as [template context](../templates/context.md) for the Jinja template named after the schema type.
 The Markdown content is converted to HTML and is added to the Jinja template context as `body`.

-Let's look at the homepage for [Table to Markdown](https://tabletomarkdown.com/), a site in production that uses Blurry:
+Let's look at the homepage for [Table to Markdown](https://tabletomarkdown.com/), a site built with Blurry:

 ```markdown
 +++